neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Upload | Upload the data stream to neuromore Cloud after a successful session. |
 | Device ID | In case you have connected multiple devices of the same Type, use this ID to specify which one this node uses Possible values are in the range *1* .. *1*.The default value is *1*. |

-In case you have connected multiple devices of the same Type, use this ID to specify which one this node uses Possible values are in the range *1* .. *1*.The default value is *1*.
-# This category contains all Input Nodes
+# Input Nodes
-Other input nodes.
+# This category contains all Other input nodes.
 ## Parameter
 ![Parameter Node Icon](../neuromoreStudio/Images/Nodes/Icons/0a2f1004-bb6b-11e4-8dfc-aa07a5b093db.png)